stephencrowell/lungair-fhir-server/example/example.md

 ## Importing Data into Python

-We have some [data](example.csv) we wish to load onto a FHIR server.
+We have some [data](example.csv) we wish to load into a FHIR server.
 The data is shown in the format below:

 | patient_id | patient_name | date | body_weight_kg |
 |---|---|---|---|